Preparing for your exchange

 Autumn/Semester 1 entry: late August/early September

-All successful applicants will be asked to pay a deposit to secure their room and must complete an e-induction form, following which they will be emailed details of their room, flat number and block.
+All successful applicants will be asked to pay a GB£250 deposit to secure their room and must complete an e-induction form with their details, following which they will be emailed details of their room, flat number and block.
 Students should carry this email in their hand luggage when they travel to Surrey so that it can be presented at the key collection point.

 Students must make a pre-payment of GB£250 to secure their room.
-They will then be invoiced by email for the remainder of the semester’s fees a couple of weeks after their arrival.
-Fees for the spring semester are split into two instalments.
+You will then be invoiced via your Surrey email for the remainder of the semester’s rent a couple of weeks after your arrival.
+Fees for the spring semester are split into two instalments or you can arrange to pay monthly.
 Check here for the payment schedule.

 Bedding and towels are not provided.
 Students coming by car can bring their own bedding/towels, but most students will need to purchase a bedding pack prior to arrival through the University’s online store.
-These are very reasonably priced, include a complete set of bedding and a towel, and will be in your room when you arrive.
+These are very reasonably priced, include a complete set of white bedding, and will be in your room when you arrive.
+Bedding packs do not include towels.

 All rooms have broadband internet access, but if you prefer wireless access in your room, ResNet Wi-Fi access kits can be purchased through the University’s online store.